 — Steve Reich, history professor, James Madison University

-Reich, the college professor, wholeheartedly agrees, as he relates each year in a United States history survey course covering a period from the dawn of the American Revolution to the present.
+Reich, the college professor, wholeheartedly agrees, as he has related in a United States history survey course covering a period from the dawn of the American Revolution to the present.
 Students read a number of sources by Ben Franklin, who celebrates the work ethic and the potential for hard work to liberate ordinary people from the shackles of bound labor and arbitrary authority.

 “Irving’s story, published in 1820, offers a compelling critique of the work ethic and the place of work, or busy-ness in American culture,” Reich says.
 “Irving suggests that the new republic needs to make room for poets, philosophers, artists, storytellers, essayists, and writers.
 Remember that Irving himself is a writer and is deeply worried that the new republic, with its singular focus on hard work as practical and productive work, would do nothing to generate and encourage great art and literature.”